ZehuiHe/chestxray-adversarial-fairness/README.md

 A chest X-ray classifier can look accurate overall while missing more disease in one group of patients than another.
-This project asks whether *adversarial representation learning* — training the network so that its internal features become less useful for predicting a patient's recorded sex — reduces that imbalance without damaging disease-prediction performance.
+This project asks whether *adversarial representation learning*, which trains the network so that its internal features become less useful for predicting a patient's recorded sex, reduces that imbalance without damaging disease-prediction performance.

 Four ResNet-50 variants are compared on seven NIH ChestX-ray14 pathologies under